forfudan/MojoMiji/src/docs/advanced/ownership.md

 ::: info Mojo vs Rust

 The ownership model and semantics implemented by Mojo are (significantly) different from Rust's references and lifetimes (See [this article](https://gist.github.com/lattner/da647146ea573902782525f3446829ff) by Chris Lattner).
+You can also refer to [References](../advanced/references.md) for more details.

 :::